leanprover/vscode-lean4/README.md

 * `lean4.infoview.reverseTacticState`: show each goal above its local context by default.
 This can also be toggled by clicking a button (see the Infoview panel description above).
 The default is `false`.

+#### Colors

+These colors are used to display proof states in the infoview:

+* `lean4.infoView.hypothesisName`: accessible hypothesis names
+* `lean4.infoView.inaccessibleHypothesisName`: inaccessible hypothesis names
+* `lean4.infoView.goalCount`: the number of goals
+* `lean4.infoView.turnstile`: the turnstile (⊢) that separates the hypotheses from the goal
+* `lean4.infoView.caseLabel`: case labels (e.g. `case zero`)

+They can be set in a color theme, or under `workbench.colorCustomizations` in the settings file.

 ## Extension commands

 This extension also contributes the following commands, which can be bound to keys if desired using the [VS Code keyboard bindings](https://code.visualstudio.com/docs/getstarted/keybindings).